-AWS Aurora is a relational database engine that seeks to address the shift in constraints on the throughput of data processing from storage of data and computation to the infrastructure of the network which enables the data flows for a system.
+AWS Aurora is a relational database engine that seeks to address the shift in constraints on the throughput of data processing from storage of data and computation to the infrastructure of the network which enables the data center flows for a system.

 It incorporates the speed and consistency of high-end commercial databases while being a cost-effective form of open-source databases.
 Aurora also has a MySQL-compatible version for easing the transition of legacy systems to Amazon Web Services.
 We can gain a rudimentary understanding of the features of Amazon Aurora by viewing the graphic.